b-lukaszuk/BS_wJ_eng/contents/bile.md

 ![Bile.
 Splitting a big lipid droplet into a few smaller one and the effect it has on their total surface area.](./images/bile.png){#fig:bile}

-So it turns out that what they taught me in the school about bile all those years ago is actually true.
+So it turns out that what they taught me in the school all those years ago is actually true.
+But only now I can finally see it.
 Nice.